bioinformatics-ca/IDE_2021/integrated_assignment/int_assignment.md

 ### Introduction

 In this integrative assignment, you will be applying some of the genomic epidemiology analysis methods covered in this workshop.
-The focus of the assignment will be on Salmonella enterica, an enteric pathogen that primarily spreads by human consumption of contaminated foods in Canada and the United States.
-Here, you will examine isolates of Salmonella serovar Heidelberg from three epidemiologically distinct foodborne outbreaks that occurred in Quebec, Canada between 2012-2014.
+The focus of the assignment will be on *Salmonella enterica*, an enteric pathogen that primarily spreads by human consumption of contaminated foods in Canada and the United States.
+Here, you will examine isolates of *Salmonella* serovar Heidelberg from three epidemiologically distinct foodborne outbreaks that occurred in Quebec, Canada between 2012-2014.
 For more detailed background on how the outbreaks happened, you are encouraged to read over the original publication by Bekal et al. (2014).
 You will be analyzing the whole-genome sequencing (WGS) data generated from the study to investigate these foodborne outbreaks.
 Briefly, you will identify core genome single nucleotide variants (SNVs) from pre-assembled genomes, construct a core genome SNV phylogenetic tree and infer the evolutionary relationships of the isolates.
-In addition, you will annotate the bacterial genomes to detect the presence of various genetic features from this Salmonella outbreak dataset.
+In addition, you will annotate the bacterial genomes to detect the presence of various genetic features from this *Salmonella* outbreak dataset.

 The primary goal here is to integrate evidence from the phylogeny and genome annotations to justify which isolates are most likely epidemiologically linked (belong to the same outbreak).